Glossary of Military Terms

 push an army tern for a particular radio frequency.

-Sandy a generic term for search and rescue efforts of the A1E aircraft out of Pleiku.
+Sandy call sign for and a generic term for search and rescue efforts of the A1E aircraft out of Pleiku.

 “same same” slang for “equals"